paultag/notes.pault.ag/notes/linode-pv-grub-chainning.md

 I've been using [Linode](https://linode.com) since 2010, and many of my friends have heard me talk about how big a fan I am of linode.
 I've used Debian unstable on all my Linodes, since I often use them as a remote shell for general purpose Debian development.
+I've found my linodes to be indispensable, and I really love Linode.

 The Problem
 ===========

-Recently, because of my work on [Docker](http://docker.io/), I was forced to use the Debian kernel, since the stock Linode kernel has no aufs support, and the default LVM-based Devicemapper backend can be quite a pain.
+Recently, because of my work on [Docker](http://docker.io/), I was forced to stop using the Linode kernel in favor of the stock Debian kernel, since the stock Linode kernel has no aufs support, and the default LVM-based devicemapper backend can be quite a pain.

 <aside class="left">
     The btrfs errors are ones I fully expect to be gone soon, I can't wait